-Ways to create a program based on interest and career opportunities:
+Ways to crea ite a program based on interest and care er opport unities S.:

-- ☐ Share what is happening in your program with administration, community, students and parents. - ☐ Establish and use a local advisory committee for program and instructional planning. - ☐ Make students, parents, community members and administrators a part of the instructional planning process. - Develop a plan for equipment and technology purchases over a three- to five-year period with advisory committee, industry and business input.
+- ☐ Share what is happening in your program with administration, community, students and parents. - ☐ Establish and use a local advisory committee for program and instructional planning. - ☐ Make students, parents, community members and administrators a part of the instructional planning process. - ☐ Develop a plan for equipment and technology purchases over a three- to five-year period with advisory committee, industry and business input.